Top 10 Must-Haves for an Amazing B2B eCommerce Website

 How Open Source helps, in a nutshell:

-- Extensions: In Magento Marketplace you’ll find trusted extensions and add-ons for various areas of your business.
+- Extensions: In Adobe Commerce Marketplace you’ll find trusted extensions and add-ons for various areas of your business.

 - Community: The #1 reason for choosing any open source software is the huge, dedicated community ready to help one another.
-Magento is no different.
+Adobe Commerce is no different.
 In addition to the almost endless customization options, you also get a community of developers and merchants ready to support you along the way.

-- Certified Professionals: Our community isn’t just made up of your average individuals with basic Magento knowledge.
-You’ll also have high-level access from Magento Certified Professionals.
+- Certified Professionals: Our community isn’t just made up of your average individuals with basic Adobe Commerce knowledge.
+You’ll also have high-level access from Adobe Commerce Certified Professionals.
 They’re trained to help perfect your platform – or you can even become certified yourself.

 - Specialized B2B Analytics: Running a B2B e-commerce website means you’ll need a special analytics setup.
-With Magento Business Intelligence (MBI), every Open Source member gets high-level B2B support.
+With Business Intelligence, every Open Source member gets high-level B2B support.

 Running a high-level B2B eCommerce platform means you’ll be dealing with bigger budgets and doing bigger business.
 There’s no one-size-fits-all solution for this.
 Open Source is the way to run an amazing B2B e-commerce website because it grows with you and fits your every need.